imliuyzh/lfs101x-notes/chapter11.md

 | CTRL-y | Insert at current cursor location whatever was most recently deleted |

 ## vi vs. emacs
-Developers and administrators experienced in working on UNIX-like systems almost always use one of the two venerable editing options: vi and emacs.
-Both are present or easily available on all distributions and are completely compatible with the versions available on other operating systems.
-Both have a basic, purely text-based form that can run in a non-graphical environment.
-They also have one or more graphical interface forms with extended capabilities.

-You need to be aware that fights among seasoned users over which editor is better can be quite intense and are often described as a holy war.
+Be aware that fights among seasoned users over which editor is better can be quite intense and are often described as a holy war.
 It is clear, however, that there are many more users of vi than there are of emacs.
 Both editing programs are here to stay no matter what.